Subsampling Algorithms for Semidefinite Programming: Applications numerical results

 In Table \ref{tab:box-spectral}, using the same 20\% sampling rate we compare CPU time versus problem dimension $n$ for subsampled and deterministic algorithms when solving the following instance of problem (\ref{eq:min-maxeig})

-in the variable $X\in\symm_n$ where $C$ is a covariance matrix constructed using a subset of size $n$ of the variables in \cite{Alon99}, for various values of $n$.
-Finally, we generate and solve sample collaborative filtering problems as in (\ref{eq:min-ksigv}) for ratings matrix of various dimensions $n$.
+in the variable $X\in\symm_n$ where $C$ is a covariance matrix constructed using the $n$ variables in the gene expression data set of \cite{Alon99} with maximum variance, for various values of $n$, and $\rho=1/2$.
+We run 200 iterations of the deterministic algorithm and run the stochastic algorithm until it reaches the best value found by the deterministic method.
+Finally, using random ratings data generated as above, we solve sample collaborative filtering solve problems (\ref{eq:min-tracenorm}) with $k=4$ and $B=10$ for ratings matrix of various dimensions $n$.
+We run 5000 iterations of the deterministic algorithm and run the stochastic algorithm until it reaches the best value found by the deterministic method.

+Of course, specialized software packages solve much larger problems and this example is only here to illustrate the potential speedup.
 We report median CPU time over ten sample problems in Table \ref{tab:collab-filter}.
 Here, subsampling speeds up the algorithm by an order of magnitude, however the stochastic approximation algorithm is still not competitive with (non convex) local minimization techniques over low rank matrices.